Manavmehra21/Midterm_Group5/README.md

 ### Select a specific customer by ID
 SELECT * FROM Customers WHERE CustomerID = 1;

- ### Update a customer's email by using there customer Id.
+ ### Update query for a customer's email by using there customer Id.
 UPDATE Customers
 SET Email = 'john.doe@newexample.com'
 WHERE CustomerID = 1;

+### Delete a customer by ID
+DELETE FROM Customers
+WHERE CustomerID = 10;